flipz357/flipz357.github.io/_posts/2024-04-04-explain-text-similarity.md

 For customization you'd have to implement some simple and interpreable metrics that measure text similarity in different aspects.
 Then we can bind these metrics to sub-vectors and start learning to divide the text space into sub-spaces that capture different attributes that we’re interested in!
 In the end, we can trace the full similarity computation back to our high-level features.

-A strength of this approach may also be a drawback: There's lots of freedom in how you design your interpretable metrics, which can require some time for exploration to figure out what works and what not.
+A strength of this approach may also be a drawback: There's some freedom in how you design your interpretable metrics, which can require some time for exploration to figure out what works and what not.

 ## Token space explanation with integration